 If early help is appropriate, the case will be kept under constant review.
 If the pupil's situation does not improve, a referral will be considered.
-All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept securely on CPOMs and in locked cabinet in Head's room as appropriate.
+All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept securely in the Head's Office.

-If a pupil is in immediate danger, a referral will be made to social care and/or the police immediately.
+If a pupil is in immediate danger, a referral will be made to CSCS and/or the police immediately.
 If a pupil has committed a crime, such as sexual violence, the police will be notified without delay.